-(a) The duties of the President shall be:

-- 1. To preside at all SEAN Executive Committee meetings, as well as at Delegate Assembly. - 2.
+- (a) The duties of the President shall be: - 1.
+To preside at all NSEA-AE Executive Committee meetings, as well as at Delegate Assembly. - 2.
 To appoint committees, make specific assignments of Executive Committee members, and appoint appropriate observers to NSEA committees, with the advice and consent of the Executive Committee. - 3.
-To accept responsibilities and commitments requested by NEA, NEA-SP, NSEA and SEAN. - 4.
+To accept responsibilities and commitments requested by NEA, NEA Aspiring Educators, NSEA and NSEA-AE. - 4.
 To be responsible for contacting each chapter in the state periodically during the year. - 5.
-To be spokesperson-at-large for SEAN. - 6.
+To be spokesperson-at-large for NSEA-AE. - 6.
 To serve as a member of and regularly attend meetings of the NSEA Board of Directors. - 7.
-To be representative to NEA-SP national meetings.

-(b) The duties of the President-Elect shall be:

-- 1. To assume presidential responsibilities in the absence of the President. - 2.
+To be a representative to NEA Aspiring Educators national meetings. - (b) The duties of the President-Elect shall be: - To assume presidential responsibilities in the absence of the President. - 2.
 To share the responsibilities of contacting chapter affiliates on a regular basis. - 3.
 To act as State Membership co-chair with the Underclass Representative. - 4.
-To serve as an observer to one of the NSEA ad hoc committees, if so appointed by the SEAN president. - 5.
+To serve as an observer to one of the NSEA ad hoc committees, if so appointed by the NSEA-AE president. - 5.
 To maintain social media sites in collaboration with the Underclass Representative. - 6.
-To work with NSEA Communications to publish and distribute a quarterly newsletter to advertise chapter, state and national activities (See also Article VI, Sec.
-4. f.). - 7.
-To carry out duties as assigned by the President.

-(c) The duties of the Secretary shall be:
+To work with NSEA Communications to publish and distribute a newsletter once a semester to advertise chapter, state and national activities (See also Article III, Sec.
+4, d., and Article VI, Sec.
+3. f.). - 7.
+To carry out duties as assigned by the President. - (c) The duties of the Secretary shall be: - 1.
+To keep minutes of all Executive Committee meetings and to distribute those minutes to all chapters within 15 days of each meeting.

-- 1. To keep minutes of all Executive Committee meetings and to distribute those minutes to all chapters within 15 days of each meeting. - 2.
-To keep a list of all chapter officers and sponsors. - 3.
+- 2. To keep a list of all chapter officers and sponsors. - 3.
 To distribute information to the chapters at the President's request. - 4.
-To keep in touch with the NEA-SP and secure information for the chapters that the President deems advisable.

-- 5. To record the proceedings of the SEAN Delegate Assembly and submit such proceedings to the SEAN advisor not later than 30 days after the close of Delegate Assembly. - 6.
-To serve as an observer to NSEA ad hoc committees if so appointed by the SEAN President. - 7.
-To send the SEAN Executive Committee meeting proposed agenda through e-mail to all chapter presidents a week prior to the meeting date. - 8.
-To perform other duties as directed by the President. - (d) Duties of the Underclass Representative are: - 1.
-To represent the views and interests of underclass SEAN members during meetings of the Executive Committee. - 2.
-To keep a digital portfolio of SEAN activities including pictures, fliers and memorabilia. - 3.
-To co-chair the membership committee with the SEAN President-Elect. - 4.
-To maintain social media sites in collaboration with the SEAN President-Elect. - 5.
+To keep in touch with the NEA Aspiring Educators and secure information for the chapters that the President deems advisable. - 5.
+To record the proceedings of the NSEA-AE Delegate Assembly and submit such proceedings to the NSEA-AE advisor(s) not later than 30 days after the close of Delegate Assembly. - 6.
+To serve as an observer to NSEA ad hoc committees if so appointed by the NSEA-AE President. - 7.
+To send the NSEA-AE Executive Committee meeting proposed agenda through e-mail to all chapter presidents a week prior to the meeting date. - 8.
+To perform other duties as directed by the President. - (d) Duties of the Underclass Representative are: - To represent the views and interests of underclass NSEA-AE members during meetings of the Executive Committee. - 2.
+To keep a digital portfolio of NSEA-AE activities including pictures, fliers and memorabilia. - 3.
+To co-chair the membership committee with the NSEA-AE President-Elect. - 4.
+To maintain social media sites in collaboration with the NSEA-AE President-Elect. - 5.
 To perform other duties as directed by the state President and Executive Committee.

-SECTION 6.
+SECTION 7.
 Vacancy